 The purpose of the verification protocol is to provide guidance on verification requirements regarding the prevention of child labour and forced labour.
 The protocol sets out the general approach taken to confirm that processes are in place to ensure that neither child nor forced labour as defined by ILO conventions are occurring at TSM participating facilities.

-*The requirements for the TSM Prevention of Child and Forced Labour Protocol are assessed every three years as part of the external verification process.
-Assessments for this protocol will be included in 2017 verifications and results will be published in the 2018 TSM Progress Report.
+Unique to this protocol, the requirements for the TSM Prevention of Child and Forced Labour Protocol are assessed every three years as part of the external verification process.